Metrics

 Sharpe and Sortino Ratios

 The Sharpe ratio measures average return per unit of total volatility.
-It shows whether the portfolio curve advances steadily or only at the cost of large swings.
-The Sortino ratio follows the same logic, but only considers downside volatility.
-It penalizes adverse phases without penalizing positive moves.
-In this context, Sharpe and Sortino are used to rank backtests from the actual portfolio equity path tracked by the engine.
+The Sortino ratio follows the same logic, but only uses downside volatility.
+Here, both are used to rank backtests from the actual portfolio equity path.

-The engine computes them from the portfolio equity curve.
-It starts from the initial capital, then records portfolio equity at each close of the backtest’s main timeframe.
-Returns are then computed from one close to the next on that series.
+The engine computes these ratios from the portfolio equity curve.
+It starts from the initial capital, then records equity at each close of the backtest’s main timeframe.
+Returns are computed from one close to the next on that series.
 Sharpe uses the full volatility of those returns.
-Sortino only keeps downside volatility.
-That series is not artificially rebuilt on another timeframe before the ratios are computed.
-The ratios are first computed on the backtest’s native timeframe, whether it is 15m, 1D, or 4W.
+Sortino only uses downside volatility.

 The ratios are then annualized.
-You can access these values through the sharpe_ratio and sortino_ratio variables in objectives.
-They make backtests running on different timeframes easier to compare while remaining consistent with the engine’s actual portfolio tracking during the run.
+You can access them through the sharpe_ratio and sortino_ratio variables in objectives.
+These variables make it easier to compare backtests run on different timeframes.

 Sharpe Specification